-Dr. Timothy Sisk is a Professor and the Associate Dean for Research at the Josef Korbel School of International Studies.
+Dr. Timothy Sisk is Professor at the Josef Korbel School of International Studies.
 Dr. Sisk is presently chairperson of the University of Denver’s Institutional Review Board for Human Subjects Protection, a review body that oversees research for compliance with federal regulation and advancement of contemporary best practices in human-subjects research.
 His research has focused on the management of conflict in deeply divided societies, especially those emerging from civil war.
 He has conducted extensive research on the role of international and regional organizations, particularly the United Nations, in peace operations, peacemaking, and peacebuilding with particular attention to the role of democracy and governance and electoral processes in conflict-affected countries.
 He is also an Associate Fellow of the Geneva Center for Security Policy, Geneva Switzerland.
 Prior to joining the University of Denver in 1998, Dr. Sisk was a Program Officer and Research Scholar in the Grant Program of the United States Institute of Peace in Washington.

 Statebuilding: Consolidating Peace after Civil War, (Cambridge: Polity Press, 2013).